DiegoZoracKy/data-query/README.md

 ```

 **Searching for multiple values for the same property ( OR )**
+*OBS: "OR clause" using array as a value will be deprecated soon.
+Use RegEx as shown in the next case*
 ```javascript

 	dataQuery(objToBeQueried, 'id',  [ 1 , 2 ]);